 If the engine is operated infrequently less than 500 hours in a 12-month period, then the engine oil and filter change should be conducted yearly.

-Drain the Engine Lubricating Oil
+Draining the Engine Lubricating Oil From a Standard Oil Pan

 Note: Ensure that the vessel that will be used is large enough to collect the waste oil.